renuy/docs-cluster-essentials/deploy.md

 ## <a id='supported-kube'></a> Supported Kubernetes versions

-Installation requires Kubernetes cluster v1.22, v1.23, v1.24, or v1.25 on one of the following Kubernetes
+Installation requires Kubernetes cluster v1.22, v1.23, v1.24, v1.25 0r v1.26 on one of the following Kubernetes
 providers:

 - Azure Kubernetes Service